 Growing Dahlias in Hot Climates

-Can dahlias be grown in hot climates?
+Will dahlias grow in hot climates?

 In this post, I share some tips and tricks to help you be successful.
 However, do not be afraid to experiment with different combinations of practices, varieties, and planting locations.
 If misting dahlias during the day sounds like too much work, don’t let that stop you from planting and experimenting.